 - Congratulations to Natalie LoMascolo of the Mounce Lab, who defended her MS thesis on June 10th

 - Congratulations to Dr. Jesus Zamora-Pineda of the Knight Lab, who defended his PhD thesis on June 8th

 - Congratulations to Dr. Omar Abdel-Rahim of the Wolfe Lab, who defended his PhD thesis on June 3rd

 Learn more about news and awards from Loyola University Chicago's Department of Microbiology of Immunology.

+The Department of Microbiology and Immunology is recruiting new faculty in the areas of bacteriology and immunology, as well as many positions at all levels.
 If you are interested in a career with Loyola University Chicago's Microbiology and Immunology Department, visit our careers page.

 Science benefits from ideas when we’re all included and feel valued.
 The laboratory is a space for ideas to come to life, and bringing diverse minds to these spaces is critical for supporting the future of science.
 Though we all can bring wonderful ideas to the forefront and contribute to the scientific endeavor, some have had an easier path than others.
 Making this path open to everyone is our goal.
 We in the Department of Microbiology and Immunology are committed to improving diversity, equity, and inclusion in the basic sciences by recruiting diverse voices, providing support for these voices, engaging our community in science, and reflecting on the errors of the past to correct for the future.
 Through this we hope to foster a vibrant community of scientists.